Skip to main content

 ST LAMBERT REPROVED THEM

-St Lambert reproved the parties with so much earnestness, that some say certain friends of the lady thence took occasion to conspire against his life.
+Saint Lambert reproved the parties with so much earnestness, that some say certain friends of the lady thence took occasion to conspire against his life.

 Others assign the following occasion of his death: Two brothers, by their violences and plunders of the church of Maastricht, were become insupportable, and could not be restrained by the laws.
-At this, certain relations of St Lambert were so exasperated, that, finding themselves driven to the last extremity, they slew the two brothers.
+At this, certain relations of Saint Lambert were so exasperated, that, finding themselves driven to the last extremity, they slew the two brothers.
 Dodo, a kinsman of the two young men who were slain, a rich and powerful officer under Pepin, and related to Alpais, resolved to revenge their death upon the innocent and holy bishop, and attacked him with a considerable body of armed men, at Leodium, then a small village, now the city of Liege.

 ST LAMBERT HAD RETIRED TO SLEEP AFTER MATINS, WHEN THEY BROKE INTO THE HOUSE

-St Lambert had retired to sleep after matins, when Dodo with his troop broke into his house.
+Saint Lambert had retired to sleep after matins, when Dodo with his troop broke into his house.
 The bishop would not suffer his two nephews nor any of his domestics to take arms to defend him, saying: "If you love me truly, love Jesus Christ, and confess your sins unto him.
 As for me, it is time that I go to live with him."
 Then prostrating himself on the ground, with his hands extended in form of a cross, he prayed, shedding many tears.
 The troop of enemies, entering the house, put to the sword all they met, and one of them, throwing a dart at the holy bishop, slew him.

 This unjust death, suffered with so great patience and meekness, joined with the eminent sanctity of the life of this holy bishop, has been looked upon as a degree of martyrdom.
 It happened on September 17, 709.